 GE2025: Singapore Democratic Party launches manifesto, calls for changes to economic, healthcare and housing policies

-SDP also called for the Primary School Leaving Examination (PSLE) to be scrapped.
+SDP also proposed that the Primary School Leaving Examination (PSLE) be scrapped.

 SINGAPORE: The Singapore Democratic Party (SDP) launched its manifesto on Sunday (Apr 20), unveiling policies around cost of living, healthcare, housing, education and immigration.